-- Disinfectant products are available for both staff and students to disinfect classroom surfaces as needed. - The disinfectant product provided has a 45 second dwell time and requires no PPE - Students will also have the option to wipe down their work space - Custodial staff to clean and disinfect high traffic areas throughout the day using Environmental Protection Agency (EPA) approved/recommended for COVID-19 products, by custodial staff, teachers and/or students. - o Daily cleaning by custodial staff - Clean and disinfect high traffic and high contact areas by trained custodial staff including student desks, doors, handrails, light switches, desktop computers, countertops, pull handles, faucets, paper dispensers, toilets, air dryer, sinks, etc. - Shared equipment transferred between students and/or staff will be regularly cleaned and sanitized. - The following PPE will be provided for Custodial Staff, Food Service Workers, Nurses (RN/LVN), Instructional Aides, and any other staff working closely with those who may be ill: - \circ Gloves - Face Shields - N95 Masks - Aprons and/or Coveralls - Shoe covering (when requested) - Clear face masks
+- Disinfectant products are available for both staff and students to disinfect classroom surfaces as needed. - o The disinfectant product provided has a 45 second dwell time and requires no PPE - Students will also have the option to wipe down their work space - Custodial staff to clean and disinfect high traffic areas throughout the day using Environmental Protection Agency (EPA) approved/recommended for COVID-19 products, by custodial staff, teachers and/or students. - Daily cleaning by custodial staff - Clean and disinfect high traffic and high contact areas by trained custodial staff including student desks, doors, handrails, light switches, desktop computers, countertops, pull handles, faucets, paper dispensers, toilets, air dryer, sinks, etc. - Shared equipment transferred between students and/or staff will be regularly cleaned and sanitized. - When requested, the following PPE will be provided for Custodial Staff, Food Service Workers, Nurses (RN/LVN), Instructional Aides, and any other staff working closely with those who may be ill: - Gloves - o Face Shields - o N95 Masks